 1. Will attending an Ivy League increase my chances of getting into graduate schools?

 Graduating from an Ivy League school will certainly boost your reputation if you have good grades and exceptional reference letters from your alma mater.
-These schools are symbolic of academic excellence and prestige, so it doesn’t hurt to have that on your transcript.
-However, do not think that attending an Ivy League school guarantees an acceptance into an MD or an MBA – your achievements, experiences, suitability and personality are the key components in graduate school admissions.
+However, do not think that attending an Ivy League school guarantees an acceptance into graduate school.

 2. What is so great about Ivy League schools?